-- A joint venture to build a private university in West Cairo between Palm Hills Development and Taaleem Management Services.
+- a joint venture to build a private university in West Cairo between Palm Hills Development and Taaleem Management Services;

 - Acino, a Swiss pharmaceutical company, acquired selected prescription and OTC products from Takeda pharmaceuticals for a total value in excess of US$200 million.

-The past year witnessed the acquisition by Mubadala Petroleum of a 10 per cent stake in the Shorouk concession in Egypt's Zohr gas field for US$934 million as well as SOCO International's acquisition of Merlon Petroleum El Fayum Company.
+The year 2019 witnessed the acquisition by Mubadala Petroleum of a 10 per cent stake in the Shorouk concession in Egypt's Zohr gas field for US$934 million as well as SOCO International's acquisition of Merlon Petroleum El Fayum Company.